DaniqueJ-R/milestone_proj_3/README.md

 * **Better Theme Loading** – Instead of client-side flicker, apply theme selection on the server during template rendering for a smoother user experience.

 * **Audio Playback** – Look into having audio pause and play at same space instead of restarting.

+* **Dropdown Filtering** – The UI for dropdown is fully implemented, but the interactive functionality is not yet connected to JavaScript.
+This feature will be fully functional in a future update.

 ---